WebDiyar/nothing/README.md

 10)

 A: Syntax Error Bug
-Reason: In the constructor, the assignment to dblOrderTotal is missing a semicolon.

 B: Logical Error Bug
-Reason: The discount is applied using addition instead of subtraction.

 C: OK Case
-Reason: All operations are implemented correctly without errors.

 D: Uninitialized Field Bug
-Reason: The field dblOrderTotal is never assigned a value in the constructor.

 E: Method Call Error Bug
-Reason: The main method calls CalcFinalPrice() which does not exist (the method is named CalculateFinalPrice()).

 F: Method Call Error Bug
-Reason: The main method calls a non-existent method substract instead of the correct subtract.

 G: Uninitialized Field Bug
-Reason: The local variable dblResult in the subtract method is declared but never initialized.

 H: Logical Error Bug
-Reason: The multiply method incorrectly performs addition instead of multiplication.

 I: OK Case
-Reason: All methods work as expected without any errors.

 J: Syntax Error Bug
-Reason: The add method is missing a semicolon after the return statement.